 Observe local behaviors.
 Cues will be different than what you are used to.
 In particular, body language is not universal.
 Your actions may be interpreted very differently than you intended.
 For example, Americans often present conflicting body language to what they say, such as smiling while saying no. Be aware of your own mixed signals.
 Remember that safety in numbers is a smart idea wherever you are.

 Japan is the most seismically active piece of real estate in the world.
 The Tokyo metropolitan area experiences regular tremors of varying intensities and the probability that a severe and damaging earthquake will occur is high.
 The consequences of such a quake will vary greatly depending upon the time of day and year that the quake occurs, and no one can predict with any certainty what conditions will be like immediately following an intensive shock.
-The Tokyo Metropolitan Government has compiled an English Earthquake Survival Manual that all NanoJapan students should review prior to arrival.
-If you have never experienced an earthquake before you should also review FEMA's Earthquake Guide.
+All students should review the U.S. Embassy in Tokyo's website on Emergency Preparedness for Americans in Japan.

-In the event of a major earthquake NanoJapan students should refer to their Emergency Action Plan and make sure they are familiar with earthquake emergency procedures and precautions for their safety.
+In the event of a major earthquake NanoJapan students attempt to contact the NanoJapan Program Representative in Japan and/or the NanoJapan Program Office/Rice University as soon as safely possible. make sure they are familiar with earthquake emergency procedures and precautions for their safety.
 In the event of a major earthquake follow all instructions given by your lab, housing, or the building where you are in and try to bring your cell phone with you if asked to leave the building.
-Contact the NanoJapan program as soon as possible.

 Role of the Embassy: The Japanese Government will be responsible for assisting foreigners immediately after a major earthquake.
 Telephone services may be severely overloaded and the Japanese Government will restrict phone use to priority users.
 Nonetheless, the Embassy will quickly want to ascertain the welfare and whereabouts of American Citizens.
 To aid in this process, American citizens should cooperate with Japanese authorities at evacuation sites and clearly identify themselves as Americans.
 The Embassy will help you get information about the situation and communicate with Japanese government officials if necessary in order to obtain proper food, shelter and medical attention.
 We will pass as much information as possible about the welfare of individual U.S. citizens back to the Department of State in Washington, D.C. so that this information may be shared with your families, friends and employers.

 Tsunamis are ocean waves produced by earthquakes or underwater landslides.
 The word is Japanese and means "harbor wave," because of the devastating effects these waves have had on low-lying Japanese coastal communities.
 If a major earthquake is felt, a tsunami could reach the beach in a few minutes, even before a warning is issued.
 Areas at greatest risk are less than 25 feet above sea level and within one mile of the shoreline.
 Most deaths caused by a tsunami are because of drowning.
 Associated risks include flooding, contamination of drinking water, fires from ruptured tanks or gas lines, and the loss of vital community infrastructure (police, fire, and medical facilities).
 The U.S. Embassy in Tokyo's website contains more information about Tsunamis.
+All students should review the U.S. Embassy in Tokyo's website on Emergency Preparedness for Americans in Japan.

 If you feel a strong earthquake when you are on the coast:

 A typhoon (known in the US as a hurricane) is a large tropical cyclone.
 These storms, accompanied by heavy rainfall, can cover areas of up to 500 miles (800 km) in diameter and generate winds up to 180 miles (290 km) an hour.
 The typhoon season in Japan runs from May through October, with most activity from July to September.
 The US Embassy in Tokyo's website contains more information on Typhoons.
+All students should review the U.S. Embassy in Tokyo's website on Emergency Preparedness for Americans in Japan.

 If a major storm is approaching your research lab or housing should keep you informed of the status and let you know of any preparations you should make.
-You can also follow the media coverage of storms or other weather events through English-language newspapers such as the Japan Times, Daily Yomiuri, or Asahi Shimbun as news broadcasts and radio coverage will likely only be available in Japanese.
+You can also follow the media coverage of storms or other weather events through English-language newspapers such as the Japan TimesDaily Yomiuri, or Asahi Shimbun as news broadcasts and radio coverage will likely only be available in Japanese.

 While in a foreign country, a U.S. citizen is subject to that country's laws and regulations, which sometimes differ significantly from those in the United States and may not afford the protections available to the individual under U.S. law.
 The NanoJapan program cannot intervene if you are arrested or prosecuted for violation of local laws, including laws on drug use, currency exchange, and disturbances of the peace.
 What may seem to you like a harmless prank may have serious consequences.
 Do not assume that, as an American or a student, you will be treated leniently; the opposite is often the case.
 If you do become involved in any legal problems, notify NanoJapan as soon as possible and ask to speak to your consular representative.
 More information is available on the US Embassy in Tokyo's Arrests in Japan page.